OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-32.md

 Yet You have said to me, Sovereign Lord, ‘Buy the field with silver and have the transaction witnessed,’ although the city has been handed over to the Babylonians.”

 ## Jeremiah 32:26
-Then the word of the Lord came to Jeremiah, saying,
+Afterwards, the word of the Lord came to Jeremiah, saying,

 ## Jeremiah 32:27
 “I am the Lord, the God of all mankind.
 Is anything too difficult for Me?